Avatar

 An old story told in the old way...nothing wrong with that, except that this movie is far from being a classic.

-Clint wanted to celebrate decades of cinema and characters (his cinema and his characters of course), probably redeiming them from all their guilts and violence, but what came out, in my opinion, was merely a shadow of all of that!
+Clint wanted to celebrate decades of cinema and characters (his cinema and his characters of course), but what came out, in my opinion, was merely a shadow of all of that!

-The movie, the characters, the moral and the meaning are way too obvious and predictable, and I couldn't help but getting the feeling of an after school special.
+The movie, the characters and the general meaning are quite obvious and predictable, and I couldn't help but getting the feeling of an after school special.

 The worst thing is that the way this world is shown to us is so stereotyped and out of its time that I actually found it kind of sad, even a little embarrassing...